jsoncodegen/generator-typescript/README.md

 If `true`, emitted interface properties, arrays and maps will not be `readonly`.

+### `importFileExtension?: string`

+Use a string like `'.js'` to append that file extension to each generated import declaration.
+If unspecified, the default is no file extensions.

 ## License

 MIT

 ## History

+1.1.0 require → import & importFileExtension support

 1.0.0 Initial version.